B. J. Novak: Early life

-Novak was born on July 31, 1979, at Newton-Wellesley Hospital in Newton, Massachusetts.
+Novak was born on July 31, 1979, at Newton-Wellesley Hospital in Newton, Massachusetts, a suburb of Boston.
 His parents are Linda (née Manaly) and author William Novak.
 He is Jewish.
 His father co-edited The Big Book of Jewish Humor, and has ghostwritten memoirs for Nancy Reagan, Lee Iacocca, Magic Johnson and others.
 Novak has two brothers: Lev Novak and composer Jesse Novak.

 He attended Solomon Schechter Day School of Greater Boston and Brown Middle School.
 He went to Camp Ramah in New England in Massachusetts in the summers of his 6th, 7th and 9th grades.

 He attended Newton South High School with future The Office costar John Krasinski; they graduated in 1997.
 Novak edited one of the school newspapers, The Lion's Roar, and cowrote a satirical play with Krasinski.

+During high school, Novak was friends with Costin Alamariu, and they both worked for Newton South High School's newspaper.
+The two of them, along with Peter Owen Nelson, and Novak's brother pranked visitors at the Museum of Fine Arts by replacing the real guided tour with a phony tour narrated by Alamariu which slowly but steadily became more surreal and profanity laden.
+Novak admitted to the prank in 2011 at a fundraiser for his high school and was officially forgiven by the MFA in 2024.

 Novak graduated from Harvard University in 2001, where he was a member of the Harvard Lampoon.
 He majored in English and Spanish literature, and wrote his honors thesis on the films of Shakespeare's Hamlet.
 Aside from the Lampoon, he occasionally staged and performed in a variety show called The B.J.
 Show with fellow Harvard student B. J. Averell.